seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 Add item into cart: We made two test case: one for the item with single version, and one for the item with multiple version.
 The multiple verison item needs to be selected the property you would like.

+Search: We designed the search functionality tests by making sure that a valid search option could be tested as well as a invalid search query and by doing so, covering essentially the two main results that could appear.

+Sort By: We designed the Sort functionality tests to include all options that could appear when selecting one of the options from the drop down Sort menu.
+By doing so, this would cover each option and response the webpage could offer when automating the tests.
 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 Selenium: